mma/sse/README.md

 ```PHP
 require_once(plugin_dir_path( __FILE__ ).'admin/autoload.php');
 ```

-That's all that is.Now let's get into the config file.
+FIX min and max check on settings UPDAte reminder ignore this line That's all that is.Now let's get into the config file.
 Config file is where you are going to specify want fields you want and the default values.
 ####Supported fields type are: